fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 # 6 Verification
 - You will see a page verifying that you have turned off auto-renew.
-- Click on the blue "Back to subscription"
+- Click on the blue box, "Back to subscription"

-# 7 The Process is Complete
+# 7 Your Unsubscribe is complete
-A final page will appear that says your subscription will expire on a specific date and that auto-renew is off.
+You will be now see a page that says your subscription will expire on a specific date and that auto-renew is off.